mhhollomon/codevamping-blog/content/post/Spirit-X3-Separate-Lexer-Part-I.md

 We will look at Token and Lexer in this post and tok in the next.

 All code can be found in the [GitHub repository](https://github.com/mhhollomon/lexer)

 ## Token Class

 Looking at lexer.hpp, the first thing we see is the `enum TokenType` .
 No surprises here except possibly the fact that we need a special tokEOF to signal the end of the end input.
 This will also act as the marker for the end iterator.

 `struct token` is also fairly simple.
 It will hold the TokenType, iterators to where in the input it was found and the actual lexeme.
-The lexeme won't be of much use except in the case of tokIdent.
+The lexeme won't be of much use except in the case of 'tokIdent'.

 I intentionally made these small so that we could pass tokens around by value most of the time.
 The embedded iterators are not really necessary for this project, but would be if this were fleshed out more with good parse error reporting.

-The most important things are the `istype` member function and `mkend()` . `istype()` will be what the parser uses to decide if there is a match. `mkend()` is a static helper to generate an EOF token.
+The most important things are the `istype` member function and `mkend()`.
+`istype()` will be what the parser uses to decide if there is a match. 'mkend()` is a static helper to generate an EOF token.

 ## Lexer Class